 When you’re adding external links to your website, you wouldn’t want a user to leave your website and go to the link, right?
 To avoid this, you can set up the link with the

 While it is possible to add the target attribute manually to links, you still need to bear that in mind every time you insert an external link.
-If you enable this option, then Rank Math will add the attribute to all your external links, saving you a bunch of time.
+If you enable this option, then Rank Math will add the attribute to all your external links & saves you a bunch of time.

 6.4 Moving to the Next Step

 Once you’ve made all the changes to the optimization settings, click the Save and Continue button to move to the next page.

 As you probably guessed, the Ready tab does not contain any settings, but it is just a confirmation page for you to complete the steps until now.
 Here is how it looks like and what the different sections and links point to.
 If you’re using the Easy Setup Mode, then you won’t see the advanced setup option, and you should see the setup completion button instead.